Frequently Asked Questions

 Q: How long will it take to receive my order?

 A: We try our best to ship every order as soon as possible to keep our customers fed.
-We ship on Monday-Wednesday, all orders in the state of Florida are shipped over night via UPS Ground, while orders outside the state are shipped 2 Day Air Via UPS.
-If you place an order on Wednesday afternoon the order will not be shipped until thew following Monday.
-We do not ship on or close to the weekends as we do not want to risk the package being delivered late!
+We ship on Tuesdays for all orders placed from the previous week.
+Most orders in the state of Florida are shipped over night via UPS Ground, while orders to the Panhandle, The Keys, and outside the state are shipped 2 day via UPS.
+If you have a special request for shipping, please contact us.

 Q: What is the difference between Wagyu and Kobe beef?